kkouziou/A-sequence-model-that-learns-to-add-to-real-numbers/README.md

 ## Results

-The model was used on sequences of T = 150,200,250,300,500,700 and 1000.
+The model was trained on sequences of T = 150,200,250,300,500,700 and 1000.
 The dataset length was 100,000 sequences on all cases.
 Below we show the Training/Validation Loss against the epoch for each experiment.
+Moreover we compare the best validation loss for each experiment.
 From these we draw the following conclusions:

 1. For T less than 700 the validation loss decreases along with the training loss.
 Hence the model does not overfit.